-(2) Copy or rename the file pcre.h.generic as pcre.h.
+- (2) Copy or rename the file pcre.h.generic as pcre.h. - (3) EITHER:

-(3) EITHER:

-Copy or rename file pcre\chartables.c.dist as pcre\chartables.
+Copy or rename file pcre\chartables.c.dist as pcre\chartables

-0R:
+OR:

-Compile dftables.c as a stand-alone program, and then run it w single argument "pcre\chartables.c".
-This generates a set of s character tables and writes them to that file.
-The tables are using the default C locale for your system.
-If you want to use that is specified by LC\xxx environment variables, add the -L the dftables command.
-You must use this method if you are buil a system that uses EBCDIC code.
+Compile dftables.c as a stand-alone program (using -DHAVE\CON you have set up config.h), and then run it with the single ar "pcre\chartables.c".
+This generates a set of standard charact and writes them to that file.
+The tables are generated using C locale for your system.
+If you want to use a locale that is by LC\xxx environment variables, add the -L option to the dft command.
+You must use this method if you are building on a sy uses EBCDIC code.

 The tables in pcre\chartables.c are defaults.
-The caller of PCRE specify alternative tables at run time.
+The caller of PCR specify alternative tables at run time.

-(4) Compile the following source files:
+(4) Ensure that you have the following header files:

-pcre\chartables.c pcre\compile.c pcre\config.c pcre\dfa\exec.c pcre\exec.c pcre\fullinfo.c pcre\get.c pcre\globals.c pcre\info.c pcre\maketables.c pcre\newline.c pcre\ord2utf8.c pcre\refcount.c pcre\study.c pcre tables.c pcre\try\flipped.c pcre ucp searchfuncs.c pcre\valid\utf8.c pcre\version.c pcre xclass.c
+(5) Also ensure that you have the following file, which is #include when building a debugging version of PCRE and is also used by p pcre\printint.src

+(6) Compile the following source files, setting -DHAVE\CONFIG\H as option if you have set up config.h with your configuration, or other -D settings to change the configuration as required.

+pcre\chartables.c

+pcre\compile.c

+pcre\config.c

+pcre\dfa\exec.c

+pcre\exec.c

+pcre\internal.h

+ucp.h

+ucpinternal.h

+ucptable.h

+'''

+pcre_fullinfo.c

+pcre_get.c

+pcre_globals.c

+pcre_info.c

+pcre_maketables.c

+pcre_newline.c

+pcre_ord2utf8.c

+pcre_refcount.c

+pcre_study.c

+pcre_tables.c

+pcre_tables.c

+pcre_ucp_searchfuncs.c

+pcre_valid_utf8.c

+pcre_version.c

+pcre_xclass.c

+'''

+Make sure that you include -I. in the compiler command (or equi an unusual compiler) so that all included PCRE header files are sought in the current directory.
+Otherwise you run the risk of a previously-installed file from somewhere else.
-Now link them all together into an object library in whichever f system keeps such libraries.
-This is the basic PCRE C library.
-I system has static and shared libraries, you may have to do this each type.

-- (5) Similarly, compile pcreposix.c and link it (on its own) as the p library. - (6) Compile the test program pcretest.c.
-This needs the functions in pcre and pcreposix libraries when linking.

-- (7) Run pcretest on the testinput files in the testdata directory, a that the output matches the corresponding testoutput files.
-Note supplied files are in Unix format, with just LF characters as li terminators.
-You may need to edit them to change this if your sy different convention. - (8) If you want to use the pcregrep command, compile and link pcregr uses only the basic PCRE library (it does not need the pcreposix
+- (7) Now link all the compiled code into an object library in whiche your system keeps such libraries.
+This is the basic PCRE C libr your system has static and shared libraries, you may have to do for each type. - (8) Similarly, compile pcreposix.c (remembering -DHAVE\CONFIG\H if and link the result (on its own) as the pcreposix library. - (9) Compile the test program pcretest.c (again, don't forget -DHAVE This needs the functions in the pcre and pcreposix libraries wh It also needs the pcre\printint.src source file, which it #incl - (10) Run pcretest on the testinput files in the testdata directory, that the output matches the corresponding testoutput files.
+Not supplied files are in Unix format, with just LF characters as 1 terminators.
+You may need to edit them to change this if your s a different convention.
+If you are using Windows, you probably the wintestinput3 file instead of testinput3 (and the correspon file).
+This is a locale test; wintestinput3 sets the locale to rather than "fr\FR", and there some minor output differences. - (11) If you want to use the pcregrep command, compile and link pcreg uses only the basic PCRE library (it does not need the pcreposi the functions are automatically built into a library called pcrecpp. be straightforward to compile the .cc files manually on other system files called xxx\unittest.cc are test programs for each of the corre xxx.cc files.